AlexsLemonade/refinebio/README.md

 ##### Nomad

 Similarly, you will need to run a local [Nomad](https://www.nomadproject.io/) service in development mode.
-Unfortunately it seems that Nomad is not currently supporting using both Docker and Mac [Citation Needed].

 However if you run Linux and you have followed the [installation instructions](#installation), you can run Nomad with: